adamburmister/uploadify-s3/README.markdown

 1. Install the plugin
 <pre>script/plugin install git@github.com:contrast/uploadify-s3.git</pre>
 2. Set your Amazon S3 configuration in `config/amazon_s3.xml`
-3. Ensire a crossdomain.xml file is configured in your Amazon S3 bucket
+3. Ensure a crossdomain.xml file is configured in your Amazon S3 bucket
 4. Use the uploadify_s3 helper method in your view

 e.g